Respiratory Adaptations in Health and Disease:

 |Created by Diane R. Karius, Ph.D.|

 Calculating the Alveolar PO2

-I am now going to give you a very nice looking equation that is, sadly, an 'unsolvable' equation:
+Earlier today, I gave you a very nice looking equation that was, sadly, an 'unsolvable' equation:

 Alveolar O2 (PAO2) = Inspired Oxygen - Oxygen consumed

 This equation makes sense - the amount of oxygen that is in the alveoli is determined by how much oxygen I take in minus the amount of oxygen consumed by my tissue.
 This equation, in fact, makes so much sense that clinically there are times you are going to need to solve the equation in order to figure out what is happening in the lungs.
 Afterall, x-rays and CAT scans tell me a lot about the structure of the lungs, but we can only infer what is happening functionally.
 Starting from this equation (and using readily available numbers relatively easy to get from even a very sick patient), you can begin to make some inferences about the pulmonary function.
 The following animation works through the same material that the text does.